 ‘The Sacrifice of Noah’, Michelangelo, 1508-12

 The first thing that Noah did when he and his family left the ark was to build an altar and offer sacrifice to God, in thanks for their deliverance.

-For a reconstruction of a sacrificial altar from biblical times, see the Beersheba altar at Bible Archaeology: Gods and goddesses.
+For a reconstruction of a sacrificial altar from biblical times, see Altars of Sacrifice in the ancient world.

 ‘The Sacrifice of Noah’, Jacopo Bassano, circa 1574

-The ground is strewn with wreckage, but Noah and his family build an altar to God in thanksgiving for their safe passage through the disaster of the Flood, then set to at their task of rebuilding.
+The ground is strewn with wreckage, but Noah and his family are alive.
+They build an altar to God in thanksgiving for their safe passage through the disaster of the Flood, then set to at their task of rebuilding.

 ‘Noah’s Ark’, unknown Italian artist, late 16th century